Elena Ilinykh: 2015–16 season

 Ilinykh/Zhiganshin began their season at the Mordovian Ornament, which they won with new personal bests in all segments.
 For the 2015–16 Grand Prix season, they were once again assigned to Cup of China and Rostelecom Cup.
 They won the bronze at Cup of China behind Italians Anna Cappellini / Luca Lanotte and Americans Madison Chock / Evan Bates.
 Their next competition they finished 5th at the 2015 Rostelecom Cup.
 On 24–27 December, Ilinykh/Zhiganshin competed at the 2016 Russian Championships, where they finished 4th behind Alexandra Stepanova / Ivan Bukin after placing fourth in the short dance and second in the free dance.

 Ilinykh/Zhiganshin decided to fly to Michigan on 27 February 2016 to work with Igor Shpilband.

 2016–17 season

 They finished fourth at the 2017 Russian Championships, losing the bronze to Sinisina/Katsalapov by 0.17.
 They had a one-point deduction after part of their costume fell onto the ice.

 Television

-She appeared in the seventh and ninth season of ice show contest Ice Age.
+Ilinykh appeared in the seventh and ninth season of ice show contest Ice Age.

+Personal life

+As of 2020, Ilinykh is engaged to ballet dancer Sergei Polunin.
+On 16 January 2020, their son, Mir, was born in Miami, Florida, U.S. Mir means 'peace' or 'world' in Russian.
+In April 2022, their second son, Dar, was born.
+On 25 August 2024, Ilinykh married Polunin after 5 years since the announcement of their engagement.
+In March 2026, their daughter, Runa, was born.